dogweather/forkful/content/en/java/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?
-TOML stands for Tom's Obvious, Minimal Language.
-It's a data serialization format used for config files.
-Programmers use it because it's easy to read, write, and maps nicely to a hash table.

 ## How to:
 You'll need a TOML parsing library.
 I recommend `toml4j`.
 Add it to your project like this: